SM postcode area

 The SM postcode area, also known as the Sutton & Morden postcode area, is a group of seven postcode districts in England, within five post towns.
 These cover part of south-west London, as well as a small part of north-east Surrey.

-The main sorting office is in Sutton, with outgoing mail being sorted at Croydon Mail Centre.
-The area served includes most of the London Borough of Sutton, while most of SM4 covers the southern part of the London Borough of Merton.
-Most of SM7 and a small part of SM2 cover the northern part of the borough of Reigate and Banstead in Surrey, while SM2 also covers the village of East Ewell in the borough of Epsom and Ewell.
+The main sorting office is in Sutton.
+Outgoing mail is sorted at Croydon Mail Centre in CR postcode area.

+The area includes almost all of the London Borough of Sutton.
+Most of SM4 covers the southern part of the London Borough of Merton (emulates Morden).
+The southern bulk of SM7 and parts of SM2 respectively cover Banstead and adjoining Cuddington Croft (also called Howell Hill) and the Vale of Holmesdale village-named detached-home streets in (East) Ewell all of which will be in East Surrey when its Council first takes effect, from April 2027.
+This complex part of East Ewell lies in Cuddington, Surrey, a dated and largely unknown place name locally.

 Coverage

 The approximate coverage of the postcode districts: